inevitablesale/nuclear-youtube-scheduler/README.md

 - **YouTube Upload**: Automated video uploads with proper metadata and comments
 - **Engagement Boosting**: NuclearSMM integration for views, likes, and comments
 - **Modern Dashboard**: React TypeScript UI for configuration and monitoring
-- **Real-time API**: FastAPI backend with live queue processing and logging
+- **Real-time API**: Netlify Functions with live queue processing and logging

 ## 🏗️ Architecture